FCC Releases Order Subjecting Broadband Internet Access Services to Greater FCC Oversight

 Enhanced Enforcement Authority Over Broadband Internet Access Service Providers

 The Open Internet Order also broadens the FCC’s authority to conduct enforcement proceedings on a number of related issues.
 In addition to affirming the applicability of the enforcement mechanisms left untouched by the D.C.
 Circuit’s decision last year, the Commission has created the position of “Open Internet Ombudsperson” to provide parties with assistance in the context of open Internet complaints filed against broadband Internet access service providers.
+The FCC has also established a process by which broadband Internet access service providers may seek advisory opinions from the FCC on proposed network management procedures.

 Declaratory Ruling and Order: A “Light Touch” Reclassification of Broadband Internet Access Service